-He considers that the job of a Guru is to explain to his disciples that what he conveys, is just a concept, his concept, and that this particular concept made him stop “searching” and finally—happy.
+He often reminds us that his job as a Guru is to explain to his disciples that what he conveys, is just a concept, his concept, and that this particular concept made him stop “searching” and finally—happy.

 Ramesh invites his disciples to “test his concept,” which means: genuinely accept his concept (for a while anyway).
-His concept that one “should surrender to God’s will,” that there’s no separate doer, no independent ego, and everything is done by “Cosmic Law.”
+His concept that one “should surrender to God’s Will,” that there’s no separate doer, no independent ego, and that everything is done by “Cosmic Law.”

-But when asked how to surrender authentically, he replies that that also is “up to one’s destiny or God’s will.”
+But when asked how to surrender authentically, he replies that that also is “up to one’s destiny or God’s divine Will.”
 In fact, one can’t do a darn thing to invoke or realize capitulation.

 Now, that’s of course an absurd answer.
 It’s utterly absurd, because it leaves us with empty hands.
 We seem to circle around juggling with a unsolvable paradox.

 But there’s more to it.

 When we think-through Ramesh’s concept, we notice that it actually urges us “to surrender to the fact that we are not able to surrender.”
 And this of course resembles the well-known paradox of “the desire not-to-desire.”
 A contradiction in terms, another concept that makes no logical sense at all.

 In fact, it looks like we’re actually searching to find the final concept.
 The concept of concepts so to speak.
 The over, super or meta concept that will blast away our doubts, and bestow us with everlasting happiness and peace of mind.